-Absolutely not.
-With Gerber Life, the amount you pay when your coverage starts is the same amount that you‘ll pay throughout the life of your policy (unless you decide to increase your coverage or the frequency of your payments).
-The sooner you apply, the lower your starting premium rate, since premiums are based on your age when you apply.
+No, the amount you pay when your coverage starts is the same amount that you‘ll pay throughout the life of your policy, unless you decide to increase your coverage or the frequency of your payments.
+The sooner you apply, the lower your premium rate, since premiums are based on your age when you apply and your policy starts.

-Yes.
-You can borrow money from the cash value that has built up in the policy, as long as all premiums are paid.
-Interest will accrue on all policy loans.
+You could borrow against the available cash value that has built up in the policy, as long as all premiums are paid.
+Interest accrues on all policy loans*.

-That's your choice.
-You can pay back the money plus accrued interest or, if you choose to not pay back the money borrowed, it will simply be deducted when the policy's death benefit is paid, or else deducted from the cash value when the policy is cashed in.
+That’s your choice.
+You could pay back the borrowed money plus accrued interest.
+Or, if you chose not to pay it back, then the money borrowed plus accrued interest will be deducted when the policy's death benefit is paid or when the policy is cashed in.

-No. Once coverage begins, and for as long as premiums are paid, Gerber Life cannot cancel your whole life insurance policy.
-You are the only one who has the option to cancel the coverage.
+No. Once coverage begins and for as long as premiums are paid, Gerber Life cannot cancel your Whole Life insurance policy.
+You are the only person who has the option to cancel the coverage.